Sensor free, self regulating thermal switching via anomalous Ettingshausen effect and spin reorientation in DyCo5

-\textbf{Energy-resolved anomalous Hall and Nernst responses.} Figure~2 summarizes key transport coefficients of DyCo$_5$ as functions of the chemical potential $\mu$ within a rigid band approximation, where $\mu=0$ corresponds to the Fermi level $E_{\mathrm F}$.
-Figure~2(a) shows the anomalous Hall conductivity $\sigma_{xy}(\mu)$ for the two magnetization directions.
+\textbf{Energy-resolved anomalous Hall and Nernst responses.} Figure \ref{fig:DyCo5_calc} summarizes key transport coefficients of DyCo$_5$ as functions of the chemical potential $\mu$ within a rigid band approximation, where $\mu=0$ corresponds to the Fermi level $E_{\mathrm F}$.
+Figure \ref{fig:DyCo5_calc}(a) shows the anomalous Hall conductivity $\sigma_{xy}(\mu)$ for the two magnetization directions.
 Both configurations sustain a sizable intrinsic AHC at $\mu=0$, whereas the detailed energy dependence near $E_{\mathrm F}$ differs between $\bm{M}\parallel(001)$ and $\bm{M}\parallel(100)$.
-Figure~2(b) shows the anomalous Nernst conductivity $\alpha_{xy}(\mu)$ obtained from the same DFT bands and $k$ mesh.
-A central observation is that the orientation dependence is modest in $\sigma_{xy}$ but becomes dramatic in $\alpha_{xy}$, reaching an about two orders of magnitude contrast near $\mu=0$.
+For reference, the AHC values at $\mu=0$ for the two magnetization directions are summarized in Table~\ref{tab:ahc_M}.
+Figure \ref{fig:DyCo5_calc}(b) shows the anomalous Nernst conductivity $\alpha_{xy}(\mu)$ obtained from the same DFT bands and $k$ mesh.
+A central observation is that the orientation dependence is modest in $\sigma_{xy}$ but becomes dramatic in $\alpha_{xy}$, reaching about two orders of magnitude contrast near $\mu=0$.
 This behavior is consistent with the Mott relation in the low temperature limit, in which $\alpha_{xy}$ is governed by the energy slope $\partial_{\varepsilon}\sigma_{xy}(\varepsilon)\rvert_{E_{\mathrm F}}$ and hence is strongly affected by how Berry curvature is distributed in energy within the thermal window.